ReyhaneNikoobayan/RRP-Motion-Planing/README.md

 <img width="1324" height="838" alt="image" src="https://github.com/user-attachments/assets/6c758fad-4357-40e7-b523-3ba5722d645f" />

+<img width="1224" height="1040" alt="image" src="https://github.com/user-attachments/assets/5656f597-36d3-4691-a705-7b11fd725236" />

 ---

-The second task is to design
+The second task is to design a trajectory motion from a given initial position to a final position but with these conditions:

-<img width="1224" height="1040" alt="image" src="https://github.com/user-attachments/assets/5656f597-36d3-4691-a705-7b11fd725236" />
+-**The robot’s end-effector must move along a straight line from the initial position to the final position.**

+-**The trajectory is designed based on a trapezoidal velocity profile with the following limits:**

+                          vmax​=30cm/s ​,amax​=±4g​

+We first calculate end-effector position base on velocity, Then we transfer end effector position to joint state.